Updated November 25, 2025

 A small list :

-I love perfect presence of positive real things: my clothes folded perfectly, in perfect lines on their shelf; my hair perfectly in place; my body perfectly comfortable when I go to bed; my perfectly made bed when I wake up.
+I love perfect presence of positive real things: my clothes folded perfectly, in perfect lines on their shelf; my hair perfectly in place; my body perfectly comfortable when I go to bed; my perfectly made bed after I get up.

 I love perfect absence of negative real things: the complete absence of germs, of dirt, of fungus, of bugs.
 Of cold, of hot.
 Of seams in my clothes that rub on my perfect skin.

 I love perfecting my thoughts by finding and fixing anything wrong with them.
 Even if they are not real.
-I picture being perfectly rich, like a princess or prince.
+I picture being perfectly rich, like a princess or prince, or an oligarch.

 I love perfecting other peoples thoughts, and their feelings and their lives; even if they aren’t asking me too.